What is Wrongful Death?

 Is Wrongful Death a Felony?

 Criminal cases originate from the state or federal government and include a public trial.
-Moreover, they require a prosecutor to prove that the defendant committed the crime beyond a reasonable doubt.
+Moreover, they require a prosecutor to prove the defendant's guilt beyond a reasonable doubt.
 On the other hand, a wrongful death claim originates with a family or surviving member and seeks to bring an action requesting monetary damages.
 As a result, the trial is usually private, and the claim doesn't demand jail time, court fines, or criminal punishment, just compensation.

 Unlike a felony case, family members needn't prove the offending individual's fault beyond a reasonable doubt.
-For instance, all that's required is that the family and wrongful death attorney prove the defendant is more likely guilty than not.
+For instance, all that's required is that the family and wrongful death attorney prove the defendant is more likely than not guilty.

 Common Wrongful Death Cases